-- Hampsthwaite is poorly serviced by public transport: - the Route 24 Harrogate to Pateley Bridge bus is the only transport service over £6 per person for a return ticket covering just the 5 mile route to Harrogate - this service was further reduced by removing the winter Sunday and Bank Holiday runs between all villages on route from Harrogate to Pateley Bridge. - For people living in affordable accommodation and on low incomes and without 0 indeed - i.e. in excess of £20 for an average family.
+- Hampsthwaite is poorly serviced by public transport: - the Route 24 Harrogate to Pateley Bridge bus is the only transport service which runs mainly hourly up to 6:30pm (last bus from Harrogate) and currently costs over £6 per person for a return ticket covering just the 5 mile route to Harrogate - this service was further reduced by removing the winter Sunday and Bank Holiday runs between all villages on route from Harrogate to Pateley Bridge. - For people living in affordable accommodation and on low incomes and without vehicle transport, access to and from the village by public transport is very expensive indeed - i.e. in excess of £20 for an average family.